hubmapconsortium/portal-ui/README.md

 ### Changelog files
 Every PR should be reviewed, and every PR should include a new `CHANGELOG-something.md`:
-These are concatenated by `push.sh`.
+These are concatenated by `scripts/build/push.sh`.

 ### File and directory structure conventions